 In the event that a graduate student becomes aware of any incidents of academic dishonesty, the graduate student should report the incident to the appropriate faculty member.
 The faculty member is then responsible for notifying the Office of Student Standards and Accountability, which will determine whether a violation took place and, if so, the sanction(s) to be imposed.
 Sanctions imposed may include failure of the class, loss of assistantship, and/or dismissal from the graduate program.
 Cases of academic dishonesty may also be reported to the Graduate School.

 3. Graduate and Professional Student Complaint and Grievance Procedures for Academic Progress and Other Issues.

 The graduate student complaint and formal grievance processes can involve several steps depending on the nature of the issue.
 There are many avenues available to Washington State University graduate students to resolve differences that might arise during the pursuit of an advanced degree.
 If a graduate program has its own grievance procedures, these procedures should be followed before utilizing the Graduate School’s grievance procedures.
 In general, the operational principle that should be followed is to maintain open communication at the most immediate point of access and to work upwards from there when appropriate.
 This means that students should work with their major professor or advisor to resolve matters if possible.
 The next level would be the Program Director, Department Chair or School Director.
 If the complaint involves a complex or multi-campus issue, the Dean of the College may get involved at this point in the process.
 There are cases, of course, where this is difficult.
-In these cases, graduate students should make an appointment with one of the Associate Deans of the Graduate School for further advice.
+In these cases, graduate students should make an appointment with one of the Associate or Assistant Deans of the Graduate School for further advice.
 An important role of the Graduate School is to serve as an impartial arbitrator in these matters and to provide advice to both students and faculty that will result in the student continuing in good academic standing.

 Graduate Student Complaint Procedures